-Jacqueline Johnson is a multi-disciplined artist creating in both writing and fiber arts.
-She is the author of two books of poetry: A Gathering of Mother Tongues (White Pine Press, 1998), winner of the Third Annual White Pine Press Poetry Award and A Woman’s Season, (Main Street Rag, 2015).
+Jacqueline Johnson, is a multi-disciplined artist creating in both poetry, fiction writing and fiber arts.
+She is the author of A Woman’s Season, on Main Street Rag Press and A Gathering of Mother Tongues, published by White Pine Press and is the winner of the Third Annual White Pine Press Poetry Award.

 Her work has appeared in: “Revisiting the Elegy in the Black Lives Matter Era,” Routledge 2020, The Slow Down, American Public Media, October 16, 2019 and “Pank: Health and

 Healing Folio” 2019.
 Ms. Johnson has received fellowships from the New York Foundation of the Arts, the Mid Atlantic Writers Association’s Creative Writing Award in Poetry and McDowell Colony for the Arts.
 She is a Cave Canem fellow, VONA Fiction fellow and BEI fellow 2018-2021.